 - St. Patrick's Day (March 17): Originally a Catholic feast day celebrating one of Ireland's patron saints.
 Like many other holidays, it has taken on a life of its own in America, where it's now a secular celebration of Irish-American heritage.
 It's typically observed with parades, wearing green, playfully pinching one's friends and/or co-workers, and lots of drinking.
 The holiday is Serious Business in cities with a large Irish-American population.
 The Chicago River is famously dyed green this day of the year.
 Also in Chicago, the deLorean Owners of America are guaranteed, in perpetuity, a place of honor in the St. Patrick's Day Parade, because that car was the first (and thus far only) model of automobile to be built on the Emerald Isle.

 - Good Friday and Easter Sunday (date varies; usually March or April): One of the most important times of the year for most Christians, the other being Christmas.
 The other holiday where everyone, even lapsed Christians, goes to church.
 The holidays celebrate, respectively, the crucifixion and resurrection of Jesus.
 Easter also marks the end of Lent.
 Many businesses are closed on one or both days, and schools typically take an extended break around this time.
+Also, if a state government has a holiday schedule different from the federal list above, this is probably where the variation will occur; try to avoid coming to a state court or agency with an "emergency" matter on the Thursday before Good Friday, everyone in the building will probably hate you for it unless it really is a must-be-dealt-with-today-or-people-will-be-seriously-hurt emergency.
 ABC has aired Cecil B. DeMille's The Ten Commandments on or around Easter every year since 1973, except for 1999 when they received huge complaints for failing to air it.

 - April Fools' Day: (April 1) Not an official holiday anywhere, but generally a day on which people attempt to pull pranks on each other, harmless or otherwise.
 Has its own page chronicling high-profile pranks.
 Sometimes people call it so-and-so's day, where so-and-so is an acquaintance or politician that the speaker dislikes.